 By segregating internet use you’re minimizing the number of times you give in to distraction, and by doing so you let those attention-selecting muscles strength.

 Keep time outside the internet blocks completely free from internet use.
 An easy way to practice this ability is in areas where you’re forced to wait, for example, in check-out lines.
 It’s easy to glance at the phone when you’re stuck in a check-out line, but resisting the urge and just being bored for the next few minutes will be more beneficial in the long run.

 The goal of productive meditation is to take a period in which you’re occupied physically but not mentally—walking, jogging, driving, showering—and focus your attention on a single well-defined professional problem.
 Depending on your profession, this problem might be outlining an article, writing a talk, making progress on a proof, or attempting to sharpen a business strategy.
 As in mindfulness meditation, you must continue to bring your attention back to the problem at hand when it wanders or stalls.

-You are essentially forcing your thoughts to focus and concentrate on one well defined problem over and over again.
-This can be viewed as “focus repetitions” just as you may perform pull up repetitions in order to strengthen back muscles.
+You are essentially forcing your thoughts to focus and concentrate on one well-defined problem repeatedly.
+This can be viewed as “focus repetitions” just as you may perform pull-up repetitions in order to strengthen back muscles.

 On Life – Put More Thought Into Your Leisure Time

 It’s easy to mindlessly scroll around or flip through channels or watch videos online.
 However, such actions reinforce bad habits.